 Free-to-play and Preferred Accounts: If you are on a free-to-play account, you can only choose one crew skill per character, so you might instead take Armormech on one character, and Scavenging on another and have them work together, for a total of four character per server.
-If you’re a former subscriber, you’ll have two crew skill slots available but you can get a third unlocked by using a referral code, I’ve linked mine in the description of this video, and if you’re a subscriber you naturally have 3 crew skill slots unlocked per character, so you can take all three complementary crew skills, Scavenging, Underworld Trading and Armormech all on one character.
+If you’re a former subscriber, you’ll have two crew skill slots available, and if you’re a subscriber you naturally have 3 crew skill slots unlocked per character, so you can take all three complementary crew skills, Scavenging, Underworld Trading and Armormech all on one character.
 The other major difference if you are not a subscriber you will only be able to queue one crafted item up at a time – as a subscriber, you can set your companion to craft five items in a row.

 How to Start Crafting with Armormech

 Once you’ve picked your crafting and gathering skills, press the B key on your keyboard to open the crew skills window.
 You can also find crafting in the main menu labelled as Crew Skills, under a symbol of a triangle.

 You start out at crafting level 0, and you’ll unlock more crafting recipes, known as schematics, from the Armormech trainer as you level up your crafting level.